 In the end artists and audiences need to see themselves reflected in the managements and offices of the arts of the future.
 That starts by working to see that change in the classrooms (especially cloud-based) which are offering pathways into the business.

 How will theatre be different post-covid?
-As Black Lives Matter changes thinking amongst all theatremakers ?
-And as turmoil across the world through pandemic, war, dis-harmony, and the climate emergency changes our planet ?
+Different as Black Lives Matter changes thinking amongst all theatremakers ?
+And different as turmoil across the world through pandemic, war, dis-harmony, and the climate emergency changes our planet ?

 To help CGO in this work we have gathered an advisory/guardian group who together with the Faculty have ‘lived experience’ which covers the 9 protected characteristics of the UK Equality Act.
 Together we have further lived and learned experience to offer, and intersectionality across characteristics.
 This group will be there to support and challenge the work of the CGO Institute on behalf of the audience and practitioners of the future.